WaterBender231/wef-nexus-online-course/introduction/11Background.md

 - Consumption and production patterns (12) will determine our energy demands
 - Education (4) and partnerships (17) will determine how to reach future WEF security

-# 2. Why Nexus Thinking?
-Sector specific goals may interfere with interests of other sectors
+# 2. Nexus Concepts and History
+## Sector specific goals may interfere with interests of other sectors

 **Example 1: Increasing electricity production affects water resources**